 The legally binding text remains that of Regulation (EU) 2016/426.

 Note: the guidance sheets for Directive 2009/142/EC (GAD) are currently under revision in order to align them with Regulation (EU) 2016/426.
 The guidance sheets for Regulation (EU) 2016/426 (GAR) will be published as soon as the Member States Working Group on Gas Appliances (WG-GA) has agreed on them.

 Article 4(1) of the GAR requires EU countries to inform the Commission and other EU countries about the types of gas and corresponding supply pressures of gaseous fuels used in their territories as well as any changes thereof (in accordance with Annex II to the GAR).

 In the framework of the GAR, the technical harmonisation covers gas appliances and fittings.
 However, there are differences in the types of gas and corresponding supply pressures used in the territories of EU countries.
 To ensure the safety and energy efficient functioning of appliances and fittings, information about these gas supply conditions must be taken into account during their design phase.

-The Commission publishes this information in the Official Journal of the EU.
+The Commission has published information from EU countries on their gas supply conditions the Official Journal of the EU:

-Compilation of information communicated by EU countries in accordance to Article 2(2) of the repealed Directive 2009/142/EC (GAD) on the types of gas and corresponding supply pressures used in their territories is available via the link above.
+See the compilation of information communicated by EU countries in accordance to Article 2(2) of the repealed Directive 2009/142/EC (GAD) on the types of gas and corresponding supply pressures used in their territories.

 General information about technical regulation following the 'new approach' and 'new legislative framework'.